ericoporto/ags-manual-wiki/EditingGUIs.md

 off, except a status line or whatever.

-The "Z-Order" setting allows you to set which order the GUIs are drawn in - ie. when there are two GUIs that overlap, which is drawn in front.
+The "Z-Order" setting allows you to set which order the GUIs are drawn in - i.e. when there are two GUIs that overlap, which is drawn in front.
 The Z-order setting is an arbitrary number between 0 and 1000.
 AGS draws the GUIs in order, from the lowest numbered at the back to the highest numbered at the front.